-An Orthodox festival organised by the Convent of St. Elizabeth hosted an Orthodox fair and numerous events designed to offer moral and spiritual support to mothers and families and to facilitate networking among families with many children.
+An Orthodox festival organised by the Convent of St. Elisabeth hosted an Orthodox fair and numerous events designed to offer moral and spiritual support to mothers and families and to facilitate networking among families with many children.

 The festival was dedicated to the Feast of the Protection of the Mother of God and took place during the week preceding the feast from 5 to 12 October at Minsk's Palace of Arts.
 The Orthodox fair, held as a part of the festival, featured products from over 90 monasteries from 11 countries: Belarus, Russia, Ukraine, Moldova, Uzbekistan, Bosnia and Herzegovina, Montenegro, Greece, Palestine and Syria.

 The festival programme included a variety of events and projects focused on family, motherhood and parenthood.
 The project ‘Mothers and Daughters’ sought to provide encouragement and support to mothers and families with children by introducing them to women who are successful both as mothers and as professionals.
 The project featured the singer Tamara Vyatskaya as the master of ceremonies, a popular food coach Kseniya Vyatskaya, and the leader of the Centre for the Support of Motherhood and the Family, "Matulya", Vera Serdiuk.

 On the eve of the event, Olga Komissarova, the spokesperson for the Convent, said, “Everyone is invited, and we encourage all who may wish to attend to ask our special guests questions on parenting in a large family, on balancing family life and careers and about many other subjects.
 We expect an interesting and useful discussion and a lot of useful and relevant ideas to take home.”